 |Extra alerts for Fluency, Conventions, Conciseness, Formality, Confidence, Clarity, Variety and Vocabulary||No||Yes|

-That’s because if you want to sign up, you have to register at least three team members and pay on an annual basis.
+That’s because if you want to sign up, register at least three team members and pay annually.
 Registering for the business plan will also allow you to get an invoice you can put in your expenses.
 With the regular plan, you’ll only get a receipt.

 4. Grammarly Plagiarism Checker – the top feature for editors